 The hill was populated already in the late Stone Age, and the first settlement here by the Celts was named ‘Oppidum’.
-It is also known from a battle between Bavarians and Hungarians in the 10th century, and since then the fortress was all the time further developed.
-The castle was continuously rebuilt in the Gothic, baroque and renaissance styles in accordance with the reign, and was for instance in the 16th century influenced by King Ferdinand – and in the 18th century Maria Theresa.
-Its current appearence goes back to the mid-20th century.
+It is also known from a battle between Bavarians and Hungarians in the 10th century, and since then the fortress was constantly further developed.
+The castle was continuously rebuilt in the Gothic, baroque and Renaissance styles in accordance with the reign, and was in the 16th century influenced by King Ferdinand – and later in the 18th century by Maria Theresa.
+Its current appearance goes back to the mid-20th century.

 Bratislava Castle is today the seat of the Museum of History.
 Visitors can enjoy scenic views from the 47 m high Crown Tower in which the royal coronation jewels were formerly kept.

-The city is known for its eye-catching statues and monuments erected over the the years in Bratislava.
-Some are quite recent statues and others refer to the communist period in Bratislava and Slovakia – for instance the monument of two lions in Spitálska Street majestically guarding the headquarters of the StB Secret Police in the past.
+Bratislava is known for its eye-catching statues and monuments erected over the years in the city.
+Some are quite recent statues and others refer to the communist period in Bratislava and Slovakia – for instance the monument of two lions in Špitálska Street majestically guarding the headquarters of the StB Secret Police in the past.

-Some of the most popular statues in Bratislava are the characters scattered around the Old Town: Cumil (Rubberneck) emerging from a manhole in the street (designed by Viktor Hulík in 1997), a bronze statue of a Napoleonic soldier leaning on a bench (Juraj Melis, 1997) reminding people of Napoleon’s army visiting the city in 1805 and again in 1809, the Schöner Náci statue (Juraj Melis) at the Main Square commemorating the gentleman Ignác Lamár, as well as the Hans Christian Andersen statue from 2006 by the Slovak sculptor Tibor Bartfay.
+Some of the most popular statues in Bratislava are the characters scattered around the Old Town: Čumil (Rubberneck) emerging from a manhole in the street (designed by Viktor Hulík in 1997), a bronze statue of a Napoleonic soldier leaning on a bench (Juraj Melis, 1997) reminding people of Napoleon’s army visiting the city in 1805 and again in 1809, the Schöner Náci statue (Juraj Melis) commemorating the gentleman Ignác Lamár at the Main Square, as well as the Hans Christian Andersen statue from 2006 by the Slovak sculptor Tibor Bártfay.

 It is a three-nave Gothic church structure erected in the 15th century.
-As a curiosity the cathedral façade used to be part of the city walls, a detail you can still observe on the southern side of the cathedral structure.
+As a curiosity the cathedral façade used to be part of the city walls, a detail you can still observe on the southern side of the cathedral.

 Dating from the 13th century, the Old Town Hall is the focal point at the Hlavné námestie (the Main Square).
 It consists of a number of historical buildings from different time periods.
-The oldest part is a gothic edifice that served as th town hall in the 14th century.
-It was later extended into a complex in both Renaissance, baroque and neo-gothic style.
+The oldest part is a Gothic edifice that served as the town hall in the 14th century.
+It was later extended into a complex in both Renaissance, baroque and neo-Gothic styles.
 At some point in time it was even the city prison!

-The 13th-century Michael’s Gate is the only one of the original four city gates through the solid fortifications still remaining.
-In the past it consisted of a wooden door and a drawbridge over the moat existing at that time.
+The 13th-century Michael’s Gate is the only remaining gate out of the original four city gates through the solid fortifications.
+In the past it consisted of a wooden door and a drawbridge over the moat that existed by then.
 Its current tower was added in the 18th century with a sculpture of St Michael slaying a dragon on the very top.

 Today, the construction houses the Museum of Arms, and climbing it will provide you with panoramic views of the Old Town of Bratislava.
-Right beneath the tower, you will find a ‘zero-kilometre’ marking the distance from the city to 29 other cities around the world.
+Right beneath the tower, you will find a ‘zero-kilometre’ mark, indicating the distance from the city to 29 other cities around the world.

 The presidential palace, Grassalkovich Palace, dates from 1760 and was built as a summer palace in rococo / baroque style, owned by Count Anton Grassalkovich who was an advisor to Empress Maria Theresa.

-In recent years Grassalkovich Palace has served other purposes – both a place for school children, and after the fall of the communist regime it has since 1989 served as the seat of the Slovak president.
+In recent years Grassalkovich Palace has served other purposes – both as a place for school children, and after the fall of the communist regime, it has since 1989 served as the seat of the Slovak president.

 St Elizabeth’s Church is also known as the Blue Church due to its colour.
-It is a brillant example of the art nouveau architecture found in varirious places across the city.
+It is a brilliant example of the art nouveau architecture found in various places across the city.
 It was erected 1909-1913 by the Hungarian architect Edmund Lechner and was intended to be a chapel for high school students.
 The neighbouring school was designed by the same architect.

-The blue shades dominate both the exterior and the sophisticated interior of the construction, and its beautiful appearance makes it a population wedding location in the city.
+Shades of blue dominate both the exterior and the sophisticated interior of the construction, and its beautiful appearance makes it a population wedding location in the city.

 The beautiful melon pink Primate’s Palace is a classicist mansion dating from the last part of the 18th century.
 Among other assets it features an outstanding Mirror Hall which has been used for great occasions such as the signing of the Treaty of Pressburg in 1805 (linked to Napoleon’s triumph in the Battle of Austerlitz).